 - Economically inactive excluding students

-- Have self-declared a neurodivergent condition and be awaiting diagnosis

-- Are resident within the North East area
+- Are resident within the north east area,

-- Are aged between 18 and 64
+- Are aged between 18 and 24 inclusively

 - Have the 'right to work' in the UK.

 Eligible participants must meet the following definition of economic inactivity:

 Economically inactive individuals are those not in work and not actively seeking work (unlike unemployed individuals who are actively seeking work).